The Ultimate Guide for Probate in Florida

 In some cases, a person who isn’t a resident of Florida may be considered for the role of the personal representative.
 However, it only happens under certain conditions: that person must be one of the decedent’s children or adopted children, adoptive parents, spouse, or sibling.

-Bottom line, a close relative of the decedent, no matter the state they live in, can represent an estate in Florida during the probate process.
+The bottom line, a close relative of the decedent, no matter the state they live in, can represent an estate in Florida during the probate process.

 The timeline of probate administration varies from 3 months to 2 years or more.
 Besides the extended deadline granted to some parties involved in probate, namely the creditors, the duration estimates account for the type of probate proceeding.